Schneegans/schneegans.github.io/gnome-pie.md

 ### Adding Slices via Drag'n'Drop

 {% assign picture = "gnome-pie_06.jpg" %}
-{% assign size = "medium" %}
 {% assign text = "The settings menu of Gnome-Pie" %}
-{% include image_right %}Here you can set up your Pies.
+{% include image-small.html %}Here you can set up your Pies.
 All your Pies are listed on the left --- you can add new or delete existing pies with the little plus and minus sign in the lower left-hand corner.
 On the right is a preview of each Pie.
 Simply drag and drop the Slices to reorder them.

 You can drag stuff from your computer to this preview in order to add it to the Pie.
 You can drag almost anything there: